-My husband, Eddie, and I were shown to a table and waited on hand and foot during our entire dining experience.
-We both ordered specialty cocktails from Kitchen 218’s very creative bar menu comprised of hand-crafted, pure genius cocktails.
-And we should know; because we tried three of them.
-The porn star martini that I chose was beautiful and I could not wait to share it via Snapchat.
-Our waiter had to tell me the proper way to drink it which was to sip the champagne side and then chase it with the sweet martini made of passion fruit and vanilla vodka.
+They seated Eddie and I at a table that afforded great views of the stylish pool.
+We were waited on hand and foot during our entire dining experience.
+Eddie and I both ordered specialty cocktails from Kitchen 218’s creative bar menu, comprised of hand-crafted, pure genius cocktails.
+And we should know because we tried three of them!
+My Porn Star Martini was beautiful.
+I could not wait to share it via Snapchat.
+Our waiter had to tell me the proper way to drink it, which was to sip the champagne side, and then chase it with the sweet martini.
+The martini was made of passionfruit and vanilla vodka.
 It was so cool!
-Eddie’s favorite was the cucumber martini.
+Eddie’s favorite was the refreshing Cucumber Martini.

 The Fabulous Menu at Kitchen 218

 I started my evening with a bowl of Conch Chowder.
-Turks and Caicos is known for all things related to their local conch fish, and Kitchen 218’s chowder was a great specimen.
-I have eaten my fair share of chowder’s but this was so pleasing and both spicy and bold in flavor.
-Fresh jalapeño slices on top turned up the heat a bit, which was a great addition.
-The chowder was swirled with fennel cream and there was plenty of conch in the bowl so that every bite was sheer perfection.
+Turks and Caicos is known for all things related to their local conch fish.
+Kitchen 218’s chowder was a great specimen.
+I have eaten my fair share of chowder’s, but this dish was very pleasing, both spicy and bold in flavor.
+Fresh jalapeño slices on top made a nice addition as it turned up the heat a bit.
+The chowder was swirled with yummy fennel cream and there was plenty of meaty conch so that every bite was sheer perfection.

 For dinner, we selected the Mahi-Mahi and the Beef Tenderloin entrees.
 Eddie’s Mahi-Mahi was drizzled with ginger white cream and served with greens and a vegetable tart.
-It was off the charts delicious!
+It was off-the-charts delicious!
 His blackened fish was paired with a flavorful mango salsa.
-My premium cut of beef was prepared medium with grilled onions and a rich red wine sauce.
-Plump and juicy mushrooms accompanied the steak as well as sides of potatoes and vegetables.
-Bonus: the vegetables were all cut with precision and included broccoli, carrots, radishes, asparagus, haricot vert, and onions.
-A special note: Eddie wanted a side salad and they offered to fix him a caesar salad even though it was not listed on the menu.
+Prepared to medium, my premium cut of beef tenderloin came with grilled onions and mushrooms, potatoes, veggies, and a rich red wine sauce.
+The vegetable mixture of broccoli, carrots, radishes, asparagus, onions, and haricot vert were all cut with precision.
+Eddie wanted a side salad so the waiter offered to fix him a Caesar salad, even though it was not listed on their menu.
+How nice was that?

-I, like probably all of you, love free things and when one comes from the Chef, it makes the customers feel special and appreciated.
+I, like probably all of you, love free things.
+When something free comes from the Chef, it makes the customers feel special and appreciated.
 Kitchen 218’s Chef sent tasting spoons of a beef and mushroom mixture, served alongside two types of bread with an olive oil and balsamic vinegar mix.
 It was divine!
 This was one time I was thankful that my husband did not eat beef so that I could have them both.

 All Good Things Must Come to an End

-To finish off our evening, we took a dessert back to the room.
-Eddie chose the Chocolate Fantasy because it traveled well.
-This dessert is referred to as “powder cream truffles”, all hand rolled, and incredibly decadent.
+To finish off our perfect evening, Eddie and I took a dessert back to go with us.
+He chose the Chocolate Fantasy because it traveled well.
+It did not last long because he ate it almost as soon as we returned to the hotel.
+The hand-rolled incredibly decadent chocolate balls were referred to as “powder cream truffles”.
 The richness was almost sinful, but the size was small so it was not overpowering.
-The truffles were delightful and I recommend trying them.
-If you are not a dessert fan, Kitchen 218 has specialty coffee drink recipes that sounded enticing.
+They were delightful!
+For the non-dessert diners, Kitchen 218 offered specialty coffee drinks that sounded enticing.

-I cannot think of a single thing that would or could improve Kitchen 218.
-Our night was as near perfection as they come and a dinner that we will remember for years to come.
-Eddie and I both want to thank the restaurant for hosting us and giving us impeccable food, service, and an extraordinary experience.
+I would not change a single thing at Kitchen 218.
+Our night was as near perfection as they come and it was a dinner that we will remember for years to come.
+Eddie and I both thank the restaurant/hotel group for hosting us and for the impeccable food, service, and extraordinary experience.